dpc-sdp/ripple/docs/content/design-system/5.components/media.md

 ### Alternative text

 All images, except purely decorative images, need a text alternative (alt text).
-Without this, your page will not address [WCAG 2.0 Criterion 1.1.1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/text-equiv-all.html) or meet WCAG 2.0 AA standards.
-These are the minimum accessibility standards required for all Victorian Government communications (see: [Brand Victoria guidelines](https://www.vic.gov.au/brand-victoria-guidelines-logos) for more information).
+Without this, your page will not address [WCAG 2.0 Criterion 1.1.1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/text-equiv-all.html) or conform with WCAG 2.0 or 2.1 AA standards.
+WCAG 2.0 AA standards are the minimum accessibility standards for all Victorian Government communications under the [Brand Victoria guidelines](https://www.vic.gov.au/brand-victoria-guidelines-logos).

 The [Web Accessibility initiative alt decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) also guides you on whether your image needs alt text or not.